babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ## Differences between Babelfish and SQL Server

-In this chapter, you will learn about functionality differences between PostgreSQL with Babelfish and SQL Server.
+In this chapter, you will learn about functional differences between PostgreSQL with Babelfish and SQL Server.

 ### Missing features